luluzhou1/alinush.github.io/_posts/2023-02-05-Why-you-should-probably-never-sort-your-Merkle-trees-leaves.md

 <div align="center"><img style="width:100%" src="/pictures/sorting-merkle-memb-verify.png" /></div>

-## Should we sort the leaves to add support for non-membership?
+## Sort the leaves to add support for non-membership?

 It seems that many people believe sorting the leaves is the right approach to enable **non**-membership proofs.